michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/touch-base-pre-trip-meeting.md

 **YOUR CUSTOMER ACCOUNT**

-* Personal “Worth It” devotions are available now- they’re designed to prepare the hearts of your participants for service and growth\!&nbsp;
+* Personal “Go Serve” devotions will be available in the spring- they’re designed to prepare the hearts of your participants for service and growth\!&nbsp;
 * The "Song List." &nbsp;Share and start listening to these songs so you are ready for camp\!&nbsp;

 **UPDATES**